MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ---
 author: bradben
-description: This article describes how to define a Q# project that makes use of multiple Q# source files in a multi-level folder structure. ms.author: brbenefield ms.date: 07/03/2024 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+description: This article describes how to define a Q# project that makes use of multiple Q# source files, and create an externally available custom library.
+ms.author: brbenefield
+ms.date: 07/23/2024
+ms.service: azure-quantum
+ms.subservice: qdk
+ms.topic: how-to
 no-loc: ['Q#', '$$v', Quantum Development Kit, target, targets]
 title: "How to Work With Qsharp Projects"
 uid: microsoft.quantum.qsharp-projects
-#customer intent: As a quantum developer, I want to understand how to use Q# projects to develop quantum programs
+#customer intent: As a quantum developer, I want to understand how to use Q# projects to develop quantum programs and custom libraries
 ---

 # Work with Q# projects

-With the release of the Azure Quantum Development Kit, you can define *Q# projects*, which are folder structures with multiple Q# files that can access each other's resources.
-Projects are helpful for creating reusable libraries and logically organizing your source code.
+With the Azure Quantum Development Kit, you can define *Q# projects*, which are folder structures with multiple Q# files that can access each other's operations and functions.
+Projects are helpful for logically organizing your source code.
+You can also use projects as external dependencies, or custom libraries, that can be accessed from external sources.

-A Q# project contains a Q# manifest file, named *qsharp.json*, and one or more *.qs files in a specified folder structure.
+A Q# project contains a Q# manifest file, named qsharp.json, and one or more *.qs files in a specified folder structure.
 When a user opens a *.qs file in VS Code, or sets the `project_root` in a Jupyter Notebook or Python file, the compiler searches the surrounding folder hierarchy for the manifest file and determines the project's scope.
 If no manifest file is found, the compiler operates in a single file mode.
 A Q# project can be created manually or directly in VS Code.

+An external Q# project is a standard Q# project that resides in another directory or on GitHub and uses `export` statements to define which functions and operations can be accessed by external programs.
+Programs define the external project as a dependency in their qsharp.json file, and use `import` statements to access the callables in the external project.
+For more information, see [Using projects as external dependencies](#using-projects-as-external-dependencies).

 ## Prerequisites

 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
+- Visual Studio Code with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension installed.
+- A GitHub account, if you are planning to store an external project in a GitHub repository.

+For running Python programs, you will also need:
 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
-- Visual Studio Code with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension installed.
 - The Azure Quantum `qsharp` and `azure-quantum` packages.

 ## Define a Q# project

-A Q# project is defined by the presence of a *qsharp.json* manifest file and a **src** folder (which contains the Q# source files), both of which must be in the root folder of the project.
-For Q# programs, the Q# compiler detects the project folder automatically.
+A Q# project is defined by the presence of a qsharp.json manifest file and a **src** folder (which contains the Q# source files), both of which must be in the root folder of the project.
+For Q# programs and external projects, the Q# compiler detects the project folder automatically.
 For Python programs and Jupyter Notebooks, you must specify the Q# project folder with a `qsharp.init` call.
 The folder structure for a Q# project, however, remains the same for all types of programs.

 :::image type="content" source="../media/multi-file-art.png" alt-text="Picture showing the folder hierarchy for a Q# project.":::